Episode 306 - Church Union

 He continued to woo the Venetians as well, though they remained on the fence.

-It was a miserable few years for the Romans and the noose seemed to be tightening.
+It was a miserable few years for the Romans, and the noose seemed to be tightening.

 When Pope Nicholas died in 1280, Charles began his invasion immediately.

 He knew it would take the cardinals time to select a new pontiff, and the now 53-year-old king of Sicily had waited long enough.
+A fleet ferried men, horses, and siege equipment over to Dirachium.

-Apparently 8,000 troops were at the back of Hugh de Sully, a giant Burgundian knight.
+Apparently, 8,000 troops were at the back of Hugh de Sully, a giant Burgundian knight.

 His goal was to take the offending fort of Berat, which blocked the mountain passes, and then make straight for Thessaloniki.